The unspoilt and spectacular countryside around Peebles is An ideal location for cycling, fishing, walking, sightseeing or just relaxing.

 For Golfers we have two championship standard local courses at Cardrona ½ mile and Peebles 2 miles and many more within half an hours drive.

-For Fishermen there is superb Salmon and Trout fishing locally on famous River Tweed.
+For Fishermen there is superb Salmon and Trout fishing locally on the famous River Tweed.
 There is also fishing for brown and rainbow trout in several lochs and fisheries in the area.

 There are riverside walks both direct from Craiguart and also locally in Peebles itself.
 For the more energetic there are extensive forest trails at Glentress forest just ½ a mile down the road, and others within a short drive.
+There is a week long Borders walking festival in September.

 Edinburgh, with the Castle, shops and the Royal Yacht Britannia is just 23 miles away, with a regular bus service that passes the end of the road (50 yds) every hour, which takes you right to the heart of the city.